- Change Log

 - Create a SNIP for each VLAN (except the dedicated management VLAN).

-- It doesn’t matter if the VLAN is tagged or not, you still must create a separate VLAN object on NetScaler for each subnet.
+- It doesn’t matter if the VLAN is tagged or not, you still must create a separate ADC VLAN object for each subnet.

 - Bind the VLAN object to the SNIP for that VLAN.